 May God who has begun a good work in us bring it to completion,

 I started attending Mary, Queen of Peace in the late ‘70’s.
 After graduating from Parkway High School (Go Panthers!)
-I received an associate degree in General Business from BPCC, and a bachelor degree in accounting from LSU-S. Then I married Pam my sweetheart with whom we have two wonderful boys, Josh 11 and Matthew 6.
+I received an associate degree in General Business from BPCC, and a bachelor degree in accounting from LSU-S. Then I married Pam my sweetheart with whom we have two wonderful boys, Josh and Matthew.
 I then acquired a masters degree in information technology which I also received from LSU-S. In 2001 I received a calling to the permanent deaconate and four years later was ordained.
 After working for a life insurance company for 16 years as the human resource director I received a call from the diocese wanting me to be their new HR director and I accepted.
 I enjoy serving as a deacon at MQP where I truly feel we are one big family and nowhere else that I feel so at home!

 Jeannette Petty's bio is forthcoming.

 Director of Religious Education (D.R.E.)

 Jacquie and her husband David have five children.
 By profession, she is a secondary English teacher.
 Shortly before having their first child, she took a hiatus from the school system to stay at home, fulfilling a dream.
 That summer a door opened within the church parish for the position of Director of Religious Education.
 Teaching in the public school system greatly prepared her for the scope of religious education.